Passenger Accident Claims

 - the condition of the road.

 The individual that will be liable for your accident (and therefore the target of the claims process) is the person who is found at fault for the collision.
 This could be the driver, or it could be the council responsible for maintaining the roads; whoever the responsible party might be, if they have insurance then their insurance company will foot the bill, so they will not have to pay the money themselves.
 Knowing this may make you feel a bit better about filing a compensation claim against a friend or member of your family responsible for your injury.

-Make a passenger accident claim with Jefferies Solicitors
+Make a Passenger in Car Accident claim with Jefferies Solicitors

 For more than 25 years, our personal injury solicitors have helped countless individuals make compensation claims following accidents on the road.
 Our experienced team are ready to help you with your claim.